kubedb/docs/docs/guides/zookeeper/update-version/update-version.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# update version of ZooKeeper Cluster
+# Update Version of ZooKeeper Ensemble

 This guide will show you how to use `KubeDB` Ops-manager operator to update the version of `ZooKeeper` Cluster.